 Traditional Royal French Confections

-She carries tradition by stocking Louis XIV’s favourite barley sugar bonbons, various flavours of Les Anis de Flavigny from Burgundy, traditional oblong iced marzipan Calissons from Aix-en-Provence, soft or hard nougat with toasted nuts, pralines, Amandes de Sicile.
+She carries tradition by stocking Louis XIV’s favourite barley sugar bonbons, various flavours of Les Anis de Flavigny from Burgundy (read about these on my article on Dijon), traditional oblong iced marzipan Calissons from Aix-en-Provence, soft or hard nougat with toasted nuts, pralines, Amandes de Sicile.
 Love Champagne with something different?
 Add one of the sugared violets or rose petals.

 Asked what were her own personal favourites in store, she replies with a simple, ‘I love absolutely everything here, as I’ve chosen each individual chocolate or bonbon carefully.
 I only stock what I truly believe to be the best.’